What would you do with a 48-hour art residency on

 inflated with captured space capsule waste gas or

-of Earth's atmosphere to be rolled, bounced, and
+bit of Earth's atmosphere to be rolled, bounced,

-spent documenting the sphere by itself or as a
+would be spent documenting the sphere by itself or

 14's Alan Shepard played golf on the moon.
 My